Emily Roper (gymnast)

-Emily Roper (born 7 September 2005) is a Welsh artistic gymnast and member of the British national team.
-She won gold on uneven bars and bronze in the all-around at the 2025 British Gymnastics Championships.
-She was part of the Welsh team which won gold at the 2023 Northern European Gymnastics Championships.
-She represented Great Britain at the 2025 European Championships.
+Emily Kate Roper (born 7 September 2005) is a Welsh artistic gymnast and member of the British national team.
+She represented Wales at the 2026 Commonwealth Games where she won bronze on unevan bars and represented Great Britain at the 2025 European Championships.

 She trains at Pipers Vale Gymnastics Club alongside her twin sister Abigail Roper who is also an artistic gymnast.

 Early life and education

 Roper attended Copleston High School in Ipswich alongside her sister.
 In 2025 Roper and her sister began studying Sports and Exercise Science at the University of Essex, on the Colchester campus.
+Born in England, she is of Welsh descent.

 Senior gymnastics career

 2021

 At her first British Championships as a senior Roper placed fourth in the all-around behind Ondine Achampong, Ruby Stacey and Emily Todd but won bronze in the vault and beam apparatus finals.

 2022

 At the 2022 English Championships Roper won bronze on vault.
 Later that month she won silver at the British Championships behind Jessica Gadirova.

 She was named in the England team at the 2022 Leverkusen Cup alongside Tommera Hendricks and Veronika Kritski.
 They won bronze in the team competition.

 Roper was then selected for her first Northern European Gymnastics Championships in 2022 as part of the English team.
 She won silver in the team competition finishing behind Wales, where her twin sister Abigail Roper was competing, and also on vault.